(Co)homology of Crossed Products by Weak Hopf Algebras: Preliminaries

 An {\em antipode} of $H$ is a map $S\colon H\to H$ (or $S_H$ if necessary), such that

 for all $h\in H$.
 As it was shown in~\cite{BNS1}, if an antipode $S$ exists, then it is unique.
 It was also shown in~\cite{BNS1} that $S$ is antimultiplicative, anticomultiplicative and leaves the unit and counit invariant.
 A {\em weak Hopf algebra} is a weak bialgebra that has an antipode.
-A {\em morphism of weak Hopf algebras} $g\colon H\to L$ is simply a bialgebra morphism from $H$ to $L$.
-In~\cite{AFGLV}*{Pro\-position~1.4} it was proven that if $g\colon H\to L$ is a weak Hopf algebra morphism, then $g\xcirc S_H= S_L\xcirc g$.
+By \cite{BNS1}*{equalities~(2.24a) and~(2.24b)},